-Cicada has been with East Brook Community Farm since Spring 2018: first as a new farmhand under the mentoring of Sarah and Rachael, then as the marketing manager and face of the farm at the farmers markets.
-This season, she is working to expand the cut flower offerings of the farm while still attending the farmers markets.
+Cicada has been with East Brook Community Farm since Spring 2018: first as a new farmhand under the mentoring of Sarah and Rachael, then holding down our presence at farmers markets.
 Originally from Colorado, she toured communities and farms up and down the East Coast from 2016-2018 looking for farms on which to live and work.
 She first visited EBCF in November 2016 and a year later decided to make the move.
 She enjoys writing poetry and participating in the Bright Hill Literary Arts Center's Word Thursdays, working on her collaged oracle deck, learning about the many plants with which we share this land, and playing board games.

 Anthony has been co-managing our produce growing since 2020 and also supports our livestock programs.
 He first became acquainted with EBCF in 2017 and spent many years in the food systems community before taking the full plunge into farming and joining our core team.
 Along the way, he has worked in a soil biology lab, farmed community-scale vegetables and dairy cows in Virginia, managed a deeply multicultural farmers market, and completed an apprenticeship on an urban CSA farm in Washington DC.
 Anthony believes that the mark of good farming is to care for both land and people, leaving resilient ecosystems and communities in our wake.
 Besides growing veggies, you might find Anthony saving seeds, working on a watercolor painting, whispering hellos to forest floor plants, or slinging vegetables at one of our farmers markets!